Tochukz/Angular/Pro-Angular6/README.md

 @NgModule({imports, declaration, exports, providers })
 ```
 * _imports_ houses an array of dependencies used by the module
-* _declaration_ list an array of Classes the to be referenced in the module configuration. _declaration_ seems to  used to list the component class.
+* _declaration_ configures the set of components and other features in the application.
 * _exports_ contains an array of classes from the module that should be made available in other parts of the application.
 * _providers_ tells Angular which classes should be used as services for the dependency injection feature.
 __Pipes__